vzeizer/Udacity_MLEng_Azure_Project2/README.md

 6. Swagger documentation

-In this step, we are going to consume the best model, which was deployed, using *Swagger*.
+In this step, we are going to consume the best model, which was deployed using *Swagger*.